-Karen Fairbanks, Ann Whitney Olin Professor of Professional Practice in Architecture and Chair of the Department of Architecture, joined the faculty of Barnard in 1996 where she teaches design studios and seminars on architecture and technology.
+Karen Fairbanks, Professional Practice in Architecture and Chair of the Department of Architecture, joined the faculty of Barnard in 1996 where she teaches design studios and courses on architecture and technology.
+As Department Chair, she oversaw the merger of the Barnard and Columbia Architecture programs and has developed the current department curriculum.
 In addition to her teaching duties for the Department of Architecture, she is affiliated with Barnard's Urban Studies Program.

 Professor Fairbanks is a partner in the independent architectural practice, Marble Fairbanks.
 The firm specializes in cultural and institutional work and the integration of digital technology into design and production.
-Marble Fairbanks was recently commissioned by the Museum of Modern Art to design a speculative architectural wall system for the recent exhibit, Home Delivery.
-Other recent projects include the Glen Oaks Branch Library in Queens, the Toni Stabile Student Center for the Graduate School of Journalism at Columbia University, and Tenrikyo Mission New York Center Church in Flushing.
-They were selected for the NYC Department of Design and Construction’s Design Excellence Program and have been recognized with numerous international design awards including American Architecture Awards, the Emerging Architect Award, and a Progressive Architecture Award.
+Notable projects include the Glen Oaks Branch Library in Queens, the Toni Stabile Student Center for the Graduate School of Journalism at Columbia University, and Tenrikyo Mission New York Center Church in Flushing.
+The firm has also worked with NYU, The New School, Princeton University, The New York Public Library, Lawrence University, The Cooper Union, Hunter College, and Mind-Builders Creative Arts Center.
+Marble Fairbanks was commissioned by the Museum of Modern Art to design Flatform, a speculative architectural wall system for the exhibit Home Delivery and drawings by Marble Fairbanks for the Nara Convention Hall Design Competition are in the permanent collection of MoMA.
+They were selected for the NYC Department of Design and Construction’s Design Excellence Program and have been recognized with numerous international design awards including multiple AIA Design Awards and American Architecture Awards, the Building of the Year by American-Architects, Emerging Architect Award, and a Progressive Architecture Award.

 Marble Fairbanks: Bootstrapping (University of Michigan, 2005).